andrea-ballatore/litter-dynamics/datasets/purmerend_litter_pois/README.md

 ## Point pattern analysis

-- ``: Co-occurrence of litter observations in Purmerend within a 100-meter radius from POIs for 25 Google POI types, including the number of POIs.
+`purmerend_litter_pois_distances.csv`: Co-occurrence of litter observations in Purmerend within a given radius from POIs for 25 Google POI types, including the number of POIs.

+Data dictionary:
+- `gpoi_type`: type of Google POI.
+- `lit_type`: type of Litterati litter.
+- `n`: number of litter observations.
+- `n_pois`: number of Google POIs of this type.
+- `thres_m`: distance threshold in metres.
+- `lit_per_poi`: litter per POI.
+- `all_lit`: all litter in the dataset (constant).
+- `lit_pc`: percentage of all litter.

-- `purmerend_litter_pois_average_Lfunction.csv`: Average cross L-function (with z values) in range 0 to 100 meters between the most frequent 16 litter tags and 25 Google POI categories in Purmerend.
+`purmerend_litter_pois_average_Lfunction.csv`: Average cross L-function (with z values) in range 0 to 100 meters between the most frequent 16 litter tags and 25 Google POI categories in Purmerend.

 Data dictionary:
 - `poi_type`: type of Google POI.